go101/go101/pages/generics/888-the-status-quo-of-Go-custom-generics.md

 	_ = v.x // error: v.x undefined
 }
 ```

+A temporary (quite verbose) workaround is to specify/declare some getter and setter methods
+for the involved constraints and concrete types.

 The restriction (described in the current section) was [added just before
 Go 1.18 is released](https://github.com/golang/go/issues/51576).